Bariatric Weight-Loss Surgery

 Gastric Sleeve Leak: Know the Signs and Symptoms

-Understanding Gastric Sleeve Leaks
+Gastric Sleeve Leak Symptoms

+During gastric sleeve surgery, a new connection is created in the intestines and stomach.
+While it is rare, sometimes a gap will form at the connection site, creating what’s referred to as an anastomosis.
 When a gastric sleeve leak occurs, digestive juices and partially digested food particles can leak through an anastomosis into the abdominal cavity.
 This can lead to severe infection.
 If the infection is not treated promptly, it can lead to septic shock, organ failure, and ultimately death.
 Gastric sleeve leak is rare, but a life-threatening complication in bariatric surgery.

 • Tachycardia (rapid heart rate)